mikelcaz/yagnislang/_posts/2019-02-21-first-bits.markdown

 For `3`, consider that languages like Java, Kotlin or C# use objects always through _references_, and not the object value itself.

 In Kotlin, arguments (references) are constant, but the value can be mutable depending on the interface used.
-Yagnis can not be done like this.
+Yagnis cannot be done like this.

 # Function declarations